 The Potentially Problematic Response

-The study described above, which focused on sexual frequency and happiness, did conclude that those who were having sex less than once a week reported lower levels of happiness than those having sex once a week (or more).2 But according to other studies and experts on the topic, there is a considerable range of lower than average sexual frequencies.
+The study described above focused on sexual frequency and happiness.
+It concluded that those having sex less than once a week reported lower levels of happiness than those having more sex.
+But according to other studies, there’s a considerable range of lower than average sexual frequencies.
 In one of the few studies on the topic of “sexless marriages,” 16% of the 6,029 participants reported not having sex over the last month.3 The lead author of this study, Dr. Donnolly, has similarly estimated that 15% of couples have not had sex in the last 6 months.
 Using a slightly different unit of measurement, the author of the book “Sex Starved Marriage,” Michele Weiner Davis, defines a “sexless marriage” as one in which couples have sex 10 times a year or less.

 The Reason You’re Not Having Sex Matters More

-The frequency in which we have sex receives a lot of attention because it’s the easiest way to measure and compare our sex lives to our peers.
-But having lots of bad sex isn’t going to make anyone happy nor is it going to leave you feeling satisfied.
+The frequency in which we have sex receives a lot of attention.
+Why?
+Because it’s the easiest way to measure and compare our sex lives to our peers.
+But having lots of bad sex isn’t going to make anyone happy.
+Nor is it going to leave you feeling satisfied.
 It’s important to recognize that the reason(s) we aren’t having sex matters more than how often we are having it.
 That is, if we are fighting or falling out of love with our partner not having sex could be a symptom of a much larger problem.
 However, if we are simply really busy, sick, navigating parenthood or an illness, or identify as asexual (the list goes on) then it may be more circumstantial and nothing to panic over.

-Don’t let Erectile Dysfunction, Premature Ejaculation or Low Testosterone prevent you and your partner from having a happy, healthy and fulfilling sex life.
+Don’t let Erectile Dysfunction, Premature Ejaculation or Low Testosterone prevent you from having a happy, healthy and fulfilling sex life.
 Read more here.